Wall Street rises ahead of election results, inflation data

 Even though the Fed has said it may soon pare back the size of its increases, it is still warning markets that it may ultimately hike rates higher than expected because of just how stubborn high inflation has been.
 The Fed has already hiked its key overnight rate to a range of 3.75% to 4%, up from virtually zero in March, and more investors are expecting it to top 5% next year.

 A softer reading than expected on Thursday could give the Fed leeway to loosen up a bit after raising interest rates at a furious pace this year.
-But a worse-than-expected reading could have the opposite effect.
-The Fed has already said it would prefer taking interest rates too high rather than leave them too low because a recession is a less-bad outcome than punishingly high and enduring inflation.
+Economists expect the report to show a continued, slight moderation from a peak set during the summer.

 “The point though, is how long does it take to get back to a more normal inflation rate and the longer it takes, the more restrictive the Fed is compelled to be,” Merz said.